 “My periods have never been regular,” she responded.
 “When I didn’t see it, I chalked it up to my crazy body.”

 “You said condoms mostly, but then you said that you were going to check out contraception when you found out that you were pregnant.”
-She knew what I was asking.
+She knows what I’m asking.

 “We had one time where in the heat of the moment, we… forgot… the condom, and… well, here I am.”
-She is so embarrassed.
+She’s so embarrassed.
 I understand—I’m talking to her about her and my dad’s sex life.

 “I take it from your reaction that Dad doesn’t know,” I ask.
 She shakes her head.
 “Mandy, you have to tell him.”